 Adopt a goat from the flock of "El Campillo, BEEE" in Moratalla (Spanien) and receive your organic goat cheese at home.
 Juan Luis will take care of your adoption and take its picture.
 You will also be able to download the adoption certificate, and if you wish, plan your visit to the farm.
 As the production coming from one goat is big, the adoption is shared among various people.
 If you wish to have a bigger share, you may adopt more than once.
 You do not enter into any long-term commitment: once you have received your organic goat cheese and enjoyed the experience, you may decide to renew and extend the adoption.

 We will send you the box you have chosen in the adoption process.
 Shipping format: 1 x __Natural mouldy rind cheese__ (400g, vacuum packed wedges) 1 x __Washed rind cheese__ (400g, vacuum packed wedges) 1 x __Cheese PDO Murcia in wine__ (400g, vacuum packed wedges) 1 x __Cured cheese PDO Murcia* __ (400g, vacuum packed wedges) __Natural mouldy rind cheese__: matured between 2 and 6 months, prepared with raw milk.
 It reflects the variety of flora native to our milk in the form of a rich variety of moulds and yeasts on its rind. __Washed rind cheese__: matured between 2 and 6 months, prepared with raw milk.
 The rind is frequently washed with spring water and some sea salt providing the appearance of yeast which give it its characteristic orangey colour and creamier texture. __Cheese PDO Murcia in wine__: curing from 2 to 4 months, using raw milk.
 Soaked in organic red wine.
 It is milder and softer than the other four cheeses.
 The rind has the characteristic purple colour of the wine. __Cured cheese PDO Murcia__: aged between 4 and 8 months.
 Brushed rind with a slight presence of mould.
-We prepare this with raw milk. *Our organic cheese making process is very complex and artisan and there could be a stock shortage in our Cured cheese PDO Murcia.
-If this happens, we will make up for it with the other varieties until your 1.6 kg box is full.
+We prepare this with raw milk. *Our organic cheese making process is very complex and artisan and there could be a stock shortage; if this happens, we will make up for it with the other varieties.
 Our pressed cheese varieties are made with natural goat rennet extract, the indigenous moulds and yeasts in the rinds are BEEE's real secret, and are edible, albeit slightly bitter.
 In addition to the benefit of the predominant penicillium in the rind, there is a wide range of other flora that helps the evolution of aromas and flavours in the making and refining of our cheeses.
 Cheese is a living food, so keep it in its vacuum pack until you are ready to eat it.
 The conservation temperature of these cheeses is between 8-15ºC.
 Depending on your climate, we recommend keeping it covered with a slightly damp cotton cloth in the lowest possible part of the fridge once it has been removed from the vacuum.
 It is normal for mould to appear after 48 hours of exposure to air, so simply remove them by cutting off the affected part with a knife.
 I recommend that you keep the cheese at room temperature before consuming it, preferably for 24 hours or at least 2-3 hours before tasting in order to appreciate all its aromas and nuances.
 Ingredients: raw goat's milk, natural rennet, sea salt, lactic ferments.
+Nutrition Facts labels can be downloaded in 'Additional Analyses'.

 När får du det?